-With horses and iPads, autistic children learn to communicateSeptember 12th, 2013 in Autism spectrum disorders /
+With horses and iPads, autistic children learn to communicateSeptember 12th, 2013 by Molly Israel in Autism spectrum disorders /

 Horses and iPads help Strides program participants communicate.